-Your 2012 1099-R form is scheduled to be mailed by the end of January.
-The form provides the details concerning the benefit distributions you received during the 2012 tax year and should be used in filing your 2012 federal income taxes.
+Your 2018 Form 1099-R is scheduled to be mailed by the end of January 2019.
+The form provides the details concerning the benefit distributions you received during the 2018 tax year and should be used in filing your 2018 federal income taxes.

-Note: To determine how your distributions may impact your individual tax situation, please call your tax consultant or the IRS directly.
+Note: To determine how your distributions may impact your individual tax situation, please contact your tax consultant or the IRS directly.

 Disability Benefit Recipients

-All Teachers’ Retirement System (TRS), Public Employees’ Retirement System (PERS) nonoccupational, and certain PERS occupational disability benefit recipients will receive a 1099-R with an IRS Distribution Code of “1.”
-This is an indication to the IRS that the distribution is an early distribution which is subject to a 10% penalty.
-We code the 1099-R this way because the requirement necessary to meet the federal definition of disability is far more stringent than the requirement necessary to meet the retirement systems’ definition.
-In this case, 1099-R coding is ruled by federal law, not the Alaska State retirement system statutes or determinations.
+Beginning with tax year 2013, all Teachers’ Retirement System (TRS) and Public Employees’ Retirement System (PERS) non-occupational and occupational disability benefit recipients will receive a Form 1099-R with an IRS Distribution Code of “2” or “7”.
+The Division codes the Form 1099-R this way because the requirement necessary to meet the federal definition of disability is far more stringent than the requirement necessary to meet the retirement systems’ definition.
+In this case, Form 1099-R coding is ruled by federal law, not the Alaska State retirement system statutes or determinations.

 Tax Excludable Employee Contributions